KeganHollern/Infinity/readme.md

 5. Under `Properties->Linker->Input` edit `Additional Dependencies`
 6. Add the `devkit/lib/BIDebugEngine.lib` path to the addition dependencies.

 With these steps, you should be able to begin creating a plugin.
-Please ensure that you only build **x64** libraries.
-DayZ does not support x86.

 ## Feature List